 Faculty advisors (usually the research project advisor) provide guidance to students on structuring their programs of study, career goals, identifying learning opportunities, and carrying out research of mutual interest.
 It is expected that advisors and students meet regularly to discuss progress.
-Additionally, PhD are required to meet annually with their advisors to fill out and discuss the Individual Development Plan (see form in Appendix), and the deadline for doing this is Jan 31st of each year.
+Additionally, PhD students are required to meet annually with their advisors to fill out and discuss the Individual Development Plan.
+Documentation summarizing the outcomes of the IDP meeting is to be submitted by the advisor to the Graduate Student Coordinator by Jan 31st of each year.
 An annual IDP is recommended, but not required, for MS students.